fabcoins-dot-info/fabcoins.info/en/fabcoin-core/contribute/documentation.md

 *Need help getting started?
 Stop by the [#fabcoin-dev][] IRC chatroom and tell us what documentation you want to write.*

-## Fabcoin.org Bandwidth Sharing Guide
+## Fabcoins.info Bandwidth Sharing Guide

-The [Fabcoin.org bandwidth sharing guide][bandwidth sharing guide] currently provides instructions for how to install Fabcoin Core on multiple operating systems, configure it to automatically start at boot, and manually open port 8665 so it accepts incoming connections.
+The [Fabcoins.info bandwidth sharing guide][bandwidth sharing guide] currently provides instructions for how to install Fabcoin Core on multiple operating systems, configure it to automatically start at boot, and manually open port 8665 so it accepts incoming connections.